RobotLocomotion/drake/drake/doc/models.rst

 `Texture <https://en.wikipedia.org/wiki/Texture_mapping#Texture_maps>`_ - the
 digital representation of an object's surface.
 A texture may include color, brightness, transparency, reflectivity, and other aspects.
-The texture is mapped onto a preexisting surface.
+The texture is mapped onto a preexisting surface - typically a mesh.

 `URDF <urdf/drakeURDF.html#://>`_- Unified Robot Description Format, an XML format for representing one model of a robot or other object.
 Unlike SDF,